zaiisao/Documentation/en/Interactive Broadcast/billing_rtc.md

 If either of these conditions occurs, the corresponding user's aggregate resolution is 0 and the user's service time counts as audio minutes.
 </details>
 <details><summary><font color="#3ab7f8">Why am I charged for HD+ video, even though all users subscribe only to video streams with the resolution of 360 × 640?</font></summary>
 Video streams are categorized as HD or HD+ by <b>aggregate resolution</b>, which is the sum of all the resolutions of the video streams a user subscribes to.
-That said, the more video streams a user subscirbes to, the more likely that user's aggregate resolution falls into HD+ (1280 × 720).
+In other words, the more video streams a user subscribes to, the more likely that user's aggregate resolution falls into HD+ (1,280 × 720).
 </details>
 <details><summary><font color="#3ab7f8">Are the audio minutes on my bill for a specific user?</font></summary>
 No. The audio minutes that you see on your bill are the sum of the audio minutes used by all users under your Agora account.